 Despite not reaching the levels of Russia's exports, China also significantly increased its military exports to LAC between 2007 and 2016.
-China's share in LAC arms imports increased from 2.95 percent in 2007-2011 to 6.59 percent in 2012-2016.78 Recipients of Chinese arms exports over the 2006-2016 period included Ecuador, Argentina, Bolivia, Peru, and Venezuela.79 The large majority of China's military exports to the region were also directed to Venezuela, which has received almost 90 percent of China's weapons in the region since 2007.80 However, with 615 million TIVs supplied by China to Venezuela since 2007, China's arms trade with Caracas is lower than that of Russia.81
+Chinese share in LAC arms imports increased from 2.95 percent in 2007-2011 to 6.59 percent in 2012-2016.
+Recipients of Chinese arms exports over the 2006-2016 period included Ecuador, Argentina, Bolivia, Peru, and Venezuela.
+The large majority of China's military exports to the region were also directed to Venezuela, which has received almost 90 percent of China's weapons in the region since 2007.
+However, with 615 million TIVs supplied by China to Venezuela since 2007, China's arms trade with Caracas is lower than that of Russia.

-However, the United States experienced a particular decline in its market share of arms exports to LAC, from 21.90 percent in 2002-2006 to 13.03 percent in 2007-2011.82 Even though the United States' market share increased in the 2012-2016 period to reach 20.80 percent, it remained second to Russia.83 Nevertheless, the United States has a broader base of countries receiving American military exports, exporting arms to nineteen LAC countries since 2007.84 Moreover, unlike China and Russia, the United States has broad exports distributed among several countries in LAC, thereby preventing an overreliance on mainly one country for its arms trade.
-Overall, its main military export recipients in the region are Colombia (accounting for 25.21 percent of the total U.S. arms exports to LAC), Mexico (24.54 percent), Chile (16.70 percent), and Brazil (16.58 percent).85
+However, the United States experienced a particular decline in its market share of arms exports to LAC, from 21.90 percent in 2002-2006 to 13.03 percent in 2007-2011.
+Even though the United States' market share increased in the 2012-2016 period to reach 20.80 percent, it remained second to Russia.
+Nevertheless, the United States has a broader base of countries receiving American military exports, exporting arms to nineteen LAC countries since 2007.
+Moreover, unlike China and

+Russia, the United States has broad exports distributed among several countries in LAC, thereby preventing an overreliance on mainly one country for its arms trade.
+Overall, its main military export recipients in the region are Colombia (accounting for 25.21 percent of the total U.S. arms exports to LAC), Mexico (24.54 percent), Chile (16.70 percent), and Brazil (16.58 percent).

 The last period of 2017-2021 saw a complete reversal of the preceding trend, with Russia and China's market shares falling abruptly.
 This development is explained by the sharp decline in Venezuela's weapons purchases.
 The Russian and Chinese arms deliveries to Caracas dropped drastically during the financial and economic crisis that began in Venezuela at the end of 2014.
-Russia's shipments to Venezuela fell by 88 percent in 2014 and have stopped altogether since 2015.86 Venezuela has also not received any Chinese weaponry supplies since 2017.87 Consequently, as their arms exports to LAC were dependent primarily on the Venezuelan economy, Russia and China's market share in armament shipments to LAC declined sharply in 2017-2021, amounting to 0.03 percent and 0.22 percent, respectively.88
+Russia's shipments to Venezuela fell by 88 percent in 2014 and stopped altogether since 2015.
+For Venezuela has also not received any Chinese weaponry supplies since 2017.
+Consequently, as their arms exports to LAC were dependent primarily on the Venezuelan economy, Russia and China's market share in armament shipments to LAC declined sharply in 2017-2021, amounting to 0.03 percent and 0.22 percent, respectively.

-According to the Stockholm International Peace Research Institute, Russia and China have not made any new arms exports to the LAC since 2018 and 2019, respectively.89 This can be partly explained by the substantial reduction in imports of military equipment
+According to the Stockholm International Peace Research Institute, Russia and China have not made any new arms exports to the LAC since 2018 and 2019, respectively.
+This can be partly explained by the substantial reduction in imports of military equipment by LAC countries, with the market experiencing a decline of 54.11 percent between 2012-2016 and 2017-2021.
+The halt in the expansion of the region's defense budgets, marked by the end of the commodities boom in 2014 and the additional pressure exerted after that on the resources of states by COVID-19, explain the absence of new arms orders from LAC during the 2017-2021 period.
+191